Robert Francis Burns: Confession and execution

 The hanging was witnessed by about 30 spectators, in addition to gaol officials and members of the police force.
 Initial reports stated that Burns "never spoke after leaving his cell", but handed a statement to the sheriff.
 The statement contained no admission of guilt, but was an expression of thanks for the treatment he received at the hands of the governor and other gaol officials, for the "exertions of his solicitor and counsel, and for the spiritual offices of the Rev. Father Meade".
-As was the usual custom Burns' body was left to hang for an hour, with the spectators and officials detained in the prison during that period.
+As was the usual custom Burns's body was left to hang for an hour, with the spectators and officials detained in the prison during that period.
 After the requisite time had elapsed, Upjohn cut the body down and Burns was placed in a plain coffin with quick lime and buried in the No. 1 exercise yard of the prison.

 It was reported that the condemned man had "expressed a desire to make a speech on the gallows", but this had been "prevented by Father Meade".
-In the days after Burns' execution articles began to appear in the colonial press claiming that the condemned man had made a statement to the hangman Upjohn to the effect that he had murdered eight persons overall – five in Victoria and three in New South Wales.
-Upjohn stated that while he was in the cell strapping Burns' hands behind his back, he asked the prisoner if he had anything to say.
+In the days after Burns's execution articles began to appear in the colonial press claiming that the condemned man had made a statement to the hangman Upjohn to the effect that he had murdered eight persons overall – five in Victoria and three in New South Wales.
+Upjohn stated that while he was in the cell strapping Burns's hands behind his back, he asked the prisoner if he had anything to say.
 As later detailed in a written declaration by Upjohn, Burns answered: "I have cooked eight, five in Victoria and three in Sydney, and now you are going to cook me".
 Upjohn's account was disputed by others in the cell at the time, who claimed they heard no such exchange.
 When he was asked why the others in the cell had not heard the exchange, Upjohn replied that Burns spoke in a very low voice and the priest was reading the "funeral service" at the time.
 In discussing the probability of such an occurrence, a writer for Melbourne's The Herald newspaper pointed out that Burns "desired to make a confession", but had been restrained by Father Meade.
 The writer considered it highly likely "that he should seize the opportunity of saying a few words to Upjohn, thus gratifying his vanity or love of notoriety".